Skip to content

 Cancer Care Coordinators/Patient Liaison Nurses may be available in your region to support you with navigating the medical system.
 Ask your GP or local health team about whether there are Cancer Care Coordinators or Patient Liaison Nurses in your local area.

-Rural Liaison Nurses are registered nurses who work within metropolitan (Adelaide) hospitals to assist you with issues, such as accommodation and transport before and during your treatment.
-They can also help to make arrangements for you when you return home and are available on weekdays between 8.00 am – 4.00 pm, Monday to Friday.
-You could also ring them if you have any questions before, during or after your visit to the following public hospitals:
+The Royal Adelaide Hospital have Rural Liaison Nurses who are registered nurses that may be able to assist you with issues, such as accommodation and transport before and during your treatment.
+They may also be able to help make arrangements for you when you return home.

-• Social workers can help you deal with practical, financial and emotional issues, while you undergo treatment.
-Social work services are available to all public hospital patients and their families and friends to help them deal with the issues they face.
+Social workers can help you deal with practical, financial and emotional issues while you undergo treatment.
+Social work services may be available to patients, their families and friends to help them deal with the issues they face.
+For more information:

-• Cancer Council Lodges: if you’re a guest at one of these facilities, speak to reception about organising a meeting with an onsite social worker.
-They will do their best to assist you with any financial, emotional or practical difficulties you are facing.
+If you are a guest at Cancer Council Greenhill Lodge speak to reception about organising a meeting with an onsite social worker.
+They may be able to assist you with financial, emotional or practical difficulties you are facing.

 There are a number of things that you can do before you leave home for treatment to ensure you feel well prepared: